nikkpap/The_Channelizer/README.md

+Find US on Telegram : https://t.me/+E5ENSByAn6MzM2Y0
+Open for disquations and Ideas.
+A public brainstorming is better than no brainstorming :) cheers

 # The Channelizer

 **The Channelizer** is a free, open-source desktop application for managing and editing GTMedia channel list files (`.chl`, `.sdx`, `satellites.xml`).